Baki the Grappler: Gaiden

+Supplements

+Two guidebooks, Baki Ultimate Book: Grappler Side, Byakko no Sho (BAKIアルティメットブック GRAPPLER SIDE 白虎之書) and Baki Ultimate Book: Fighting Side, Seiryū no Sho (BAKIアルティメットブック FIGHTING SIDE 青龍之書), were published by Akita Shoten on August 26, 2004.
+They compile the characters, events and battles fought up until volume 23 of the second manga series.
+San-ei Shobō published a two-volume mook series on March 6, 2019; Saidai Tournament-hen primarily covers the original manga, while Gekitotsu Chijō Saikyō-hen covers the subsequent series up to Baki-Dou.
+Each includes an interview with Itagaki, but the first also includes an interview with Tenshin Nasukawa and the second includes one with Riho Yoshioka.
+The artbook Baki 30th: The Artwork of Baki was published by Akita Shoten on December 6, 2024.
+It includes art from the series' 30-year run, including select fight scenes and famous quotes, as well as artwork originally created for a 30th anniversary exhibition held at Tokyo Dome City Hall in 2022.

 Original video animations

-A 45-minutes original video animation (OVA) was released in 1994.
+A 45-minute original video animation (OVA) created by Knack Productions and directed by Yuji Asada was released in 1994.
 The story is a close adaptation of the first few volumes of the original manga, adapting the Karate Tournament arc (not adapted in the later TV series) and Baki's fight with Shinogi Koushou, later adapted in the episode 18 of the Baki the Grappler TV series.
-It was licensed and released under the title Grappler Baki: The Ultimate Fighter in North America by Central Park Media on VHS on December 1, 1996 and on DVD on December 1, 1998.
+It was licensed and released under the title Grappler Baki: The Ultimate Fighter in North America by Central Park Media on VHS on December 1, 1996, and on DVD on December 1, 1998.
 Manga Entertainment later released it in Australia and the United Kingdom.

-A 15-minutes original animation DVD (OAD), referred to as Baki: Most Evil Death Row Convicts Special Anime (バキ 最凶死刑囚編SP(スペシャル)アニメ), was included with the limited edition of the 14th volume of Baki-Dou on December 6, 2016.
+A 15-minute original animation DVD (OAD), referred to as Baki: Most Evil Death Row Convicts Special Anime (バキ 最凶死刑囚編SP(スペシャル)アニメ), was included with the limited edition of the 14th volume of Baki-Dou on December 6, 2016.
 However, it adapts the arc of the same name from the second manga series, which is titled simply Baki.
 Created by Telecom Animation Film, it was directed by Teiichi Takiguchi and focuses on five inmates who break out of prison from around the world and travel to Japan.